JordanMicahBennett/ROBOTIZE_JA/README.md

   * Unfortunately, unlike [this repository started by myself on Feb 9th](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/), no Chinese publication of ai based algorithms seems to have been made to the public to help facilitate global control of covid19/SarsCov2.

 I call on the [Ministry of Health](https://www.moh.gov.jm/) to utilize its administrative status to acquire more covid19 positive CT scan images, via China, for the purpose of further enhancing [this pneumonia based ai solution that I had prepared.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/README.md).
-  * Alternatively, the Chinese algorithm/solution together with the data could be attained using the same administrative method.
+  * Alternatively, the Chinese artificial intelligence algorithm/solution together with the data could be attained using the same administrative method.